ucsc-vama/pivotscale/README.md

     $ OMP_NUM_THREADS=16 ./pivotscale -f dblp.sg -c 8

-On most platforms, the default number of threads for OpenMP is the number of hardware thread contexts including hyperthreading if present.
+On most platforms, the default number of threads for OpenMP is the number of hardware thread contexts (including hyperthreading if present).
 Hyperthreading (SMT) can provide benefit for this workload, but we recommend experimenting with the number of threads to find the best performance.

-To minimize graph loading time, we recommend using gapbs's serialized graph format (`.sg`) which can be made using the including `converter` tool.
+To minimize graph loading time, we recommend using gapbs's serialized graph format (`.sg`) which can be made using the included `converter` tool.
 We also provide a script to convert a graph from [SNAP](https://snap.stanford.edu/data/index.html) into that `.sg` format:

     $ bash ConvertSNAP.sh path_to_graph_from_snap.txt